conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ![ye](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/kanye-ye.jpg)

-While bad behavior that hurts people is not excusable, the reality is bipolar disorder affects 6.86 million U.S. adults annually and is often overlooked since it is a misunderstood mental health condition.
+While behavior that is intended to hurt people is not excusable, the reality is bipolar disorder affects 6.86 million U.S. adults annually and is often overlooked since it is a misunderstood mental health condition.
 Commonly misdiagnosed or treatment being avoided all together due to the stigma surrounding bipolar disorder, getting the correct treatment to patients is still a hurdle preventing many from getting the help they need.

 _Bipolar Disorder_